 LED Status Description Fast flashing red (200ms) The monitored user receives an incoming call.
-Solid red The monitored user is dialing.
-The monitored user is talking.
+Solid red The monitored user is busy.
 The monitored user's conversation is placed on hold.
 Slow flashing red (1s) The call is parked against the monitored user's phone number.
 Off The monitored user is idle.
 The monitored user does not exist.